Random Hash Oracle Guide

 ./setup-subscription.sh

-It will prompt for the network, amount to fund (default to 0.05 ether), and optionally the consumer contract address.
+It will prompt for the amount to fund (default to 0.05 ether), and optionally the consumer contract address.

 On success, the script will: